v6d-io/v6d/docs/notes/key-concepts/objects.rst

 Objects
 =======

-Vineyard represents all kinds of data as vineyard objects.
-Vineyard adopts a metadata-payloads decoupled design and an object in vineyard consists of two folds:
+Vineyard represents various data types as vineyard objects.
+It employs a metadata-payloads decoupled design, where an object in vineyard comprises:

-1. A set of blobs where the payload of the data lives in;
+1. A collection of blobs containing the actual data payload;
-2. A hierarchical meta tree which describes the type, layout and properties of the data.
+2. A hierarchical meta tree that describes the data's type, layout, and properties.

 .. _metadata-and-payloads: